Perspective | If you call the IRS, there’s only a 1-in-50 chance you’ll reach a human being

 And there is a severe disparity in IRS services: Some taxpayers are getting much better treatment than others.

-On the one hand, the IRS had already processed close to 111 million 2020 returns and issued 73 million refunds, with an average amount of $2,873, as of April 16.
+On the one hand, the IRS had already processed 100 million 2020 returns and issued 73 million refunds, with an average amount of $2,873, as of April 16.

 “The IRS website says that normal processing time for an electronically filed return is 21 days, but in reality, millions of taxpayers receive their refunds even quicker — sometimes within a week, sometimes in days,” Collins reported in her blog.